The role of antisymmetric functions in nonlocal equations: Introduction and results

 In the local setting (i.e., \(s=1\)), symmetry and stability results for \eqref{zcm6a} were obtained in \cite{MR3420522} and \cite{MR3481178}.
 Such analysis was motivated by the study of invariant isothermic surfaces of a nonlinear nondegenerate fast diffusion equation (see \cite{MR2629887}).

-More recently in \cite{ciraolo2021symmetry}, the nonlocal case \(s\in (0,1)\) was addressed and the analogue to Theorem \ref{CccFw} as well as its stability generalization were proved in the particular case \(f \equiv 1\); those results were obtained by making use of the method of moving planes as well as a Hopf-type lemma (see \cite[(3.2)]{ciraolo2021symmetry}), which is the particular case of Theorem \ref{lem:FLIFu} where the first inequality in \eqref{YEL36} is replaced by $( - \Delta )^s u = 0 $ in $B_1^+$.
-We recall that a (quantitative) version of Theorem \ref{lem:FLIFu} in such a particular case could be obtained as an application of the boundary Harnack inequality for antisymmetric $s$-harmonic functions proved in \cite[Lemma 2.1]{ciraolo2021symmetry}.
+More recently in \cite{ciraolo2021symmetry}, the nonlocal case \(s\in (0,1)\) was addressed and the analogue to Theorem \ref{CccFw}, as well as its stability generalization, were proved in the particular case \(f \equiv 1\); those results were obtained by making use of the method of moving planes as well as a (quantitative) Hopf-type lemma (see \cite[formula~(3.3)]{ciraolo2021symmetry}), which could be obtained as an application of the boundary Harnack inequality for antisymmetric $s$-harmonic functions proved in \cite[Lemma~2.1]{ciraolo2021symmetry}.
 The arguments used in~\cite{ciraolo2021symmetry} to establish such a boundary Harnack inequality rely on the explicit knowledge of the fractional Poisson kernel for the ball.
-However, due to the general nonlinear term \(f\) in \eqref{zcm6a}, here the method of moving planes leads to considering a linear equation involving the fractional Laplacian but with zero-th order terms for which no Poisson formula is available.
-This conceptual difficulty strongly motivated us towards the development of Theorem \ref{lem:FLIFu}.
+However, due to the general nonlinear term~\(f\) in \eqref{zcm6a}, here the method of moving planes leads to considering a linear equation involving the fractional Laplacian but with zero-th order terms for which no Poisson formula is available.
+To overcome this conceptual difficulty, we provide the following Hopf-type lemma which allows zero-th order terms.